-- Hazelwood North Primary School is located in a rural environment in the Latrobe Valley approximately 160 kilometres from Melbourne.
-The school is located seven kilometres from Morwell and five kilometres from Churchill.
+- Hazelwood North Primary School is located in a rural environment in the Latrobe Valley approximately 160 kilometers from Melbourne.
+The school is located seven kilometers from Morwell and five kilometers from Churchill.

-- The school, together with the local tennis club, form the hub of the local community.
+- The school, together with the local hall form the hub of the local community.

 - Approximately 70 students travel to school by bus, the rest travel by private car.
-Most students live in Hazelwood North.
-The school also draws students from Churchill, Morwell and Traralgon.
-Parents are choosing the school because of the positive playground and classroom behaviour, the excellent teachers, the educational programs and the programs for students with disabilities.
+Students who attend the school live in Hazelwood North, Churchill, Morwell and Traralgon.

 - The school has an enthusiastic and professional staff.
-In 2017 the staff comprises of the Principal, six grade teachers, three part time specialist teachers and three support staff.
+In 2022 the staff comprises of the Principal, Business Manager, seven grade teachers including a learning specialist, two teachers sharing a grade, three specialist teachers and five education support staff.

 - The school has strong community support in all aspects of school life.
 School Council and Parents’ Club provide strong support and advice to the principal, teachers and students.

-- In 2017, there are six classes, specialist programs are offered in Visual Art, Performing Art, Physical Education and Library.
+- In 2022, there are eight classes with specialist programs offered in Visual Art, STEAM, Physical Education and Library.